Whole Wheat Banana Bread

 whole wheat banana bread ingredients

-• Eggs – Bind the ingredients together and provide richness and structure.
+• Eggs + vegetable oil: Bind the ingredients and keep the bread soft and rich.

-• Vanilla extract – Enhances the overall flavor and adds warmth.
+• Vanilla extract: Enhances all the flavors and adds warm, bakery-style aroma.

 • Jump to the printable recipe for precise measurements